gitter-badger/hibbitts-design-org/pages/blog/2015-11-16-running-grav-locally-with-mamp/post.md

 2. Download Grav (http://getgrav.org/downloads/) and extract downloaded archive file
 3. Copy the entire extracted Grav folder to '/Applications/MAMP/htdocs/' on a Mac or 'C:/MAMP/htdocs' on a Windows PC
 4. Launch the MAMP application and press the button 'Start Servers' (see Figure 1)
-5. Launch your Web Browser, enter the URL http://localhost:8888 and then press the RETURN key
+5. Launch your Web Browser and enter the URL http://localhost:8888 and then press the RETURN key
 6. In your Web Browser you should now see the htdocs directory listing - press on the displayed Grav folder name
 7. You're done!